themagicalmammal/howtolinux/README.md

-# Tweaks for Pop OS 20.10
+# Tweaks for Pop OS 20.x or Ubuntu 20.x based distros
  These are the set of tweaks I use on my pop os.
 I have 2 PC's one of them is 7th Gen i5 laptop with ssd and other one is a 3rd Gen 6 years old desktop.
 These tweaks are added on the basis of my experience over 5 months using pop on them both.

 ## 1. Installation